Lokathor/lokathor.github.io/src/gb_audio_synth.md

 at least one voice and see if these timers let us do that well.

 Which voice is first?
 Well, _The Ultimate Game Boy Talk_ describes the Wave voice first and calls it the simplest to understand.
-That's probably because it has the least special features.
+Having done this once before, I agree with that assessment, and we'll go with that first.

 ## Wave Voice